jayshozie/ceng240/notes4newbies/W00-preliminary.md

 As a general guide, if you have no idea what to even search for, use a large language model (LLM) (commonly known as AI chatbots).
 Ask the question to that bot, it will probably understand a general idea of what you mean.
-It will help you to understand what to search for.
+It will help you to understand what to search for; and as a personal advice, don't make them do the coding for you.
+That won't help you even a tiny bit.
+Explicitly state to the chatbot that you only want the idea explained, not coded.
+This way will be of great help to your coding journey.

 -------------------------------------------------------------------------------